Income protection insurance calculator UK

-Income protection insurance (or income protection) is a type of policy that pays out a percentage of your usual income to help replace lost earnings if you’re unable to work as a result of sickness or accident.
+(or income protection) is a type of policy that pays out a percentage of your usual income to help replace lost earnings if you’re unable to work as a result of illness or injury.

-The monthly payments you receive can be used to help cover essential costs that your income would usually cover, helping to alleviate financial stress at an already stressful time.
+The monthly payments you receive can be used to help cover essential costs that your income would usually cover, alleviating financial stress at an already stressful time.

-You can take cover out on a short-term (payment period for a maximum of two years) or long-term (potential to receive payments up until retirement) basis.
+You can take cover out on a short-term (maximum payment between 1 - 5 years) or long-term (payment period could last until retirement) basis.

 The option that’s best for you will depend on your personal circumstances and available budget.

-Taking out cover through a broker, like Reassured Advice, can help you to secure the best income protection insurance to meet your needs.
+Taking out cover through a broker, like Reassured, can help you to secure the best income protection insurance to meet your needs.

-Being unable to work can take a huge toll on your finances and it can be hard to make ends meet without your usual earnings.
+Being unable to work can have a big impact on your finances and it can be hard to make ends meet without your usual earnings.

 Anyone who’s worried about what may happen if they were unable to work due to illness or injury may benefit from having income protection insurance in place.